 When a leak in the sprinkler line is located in-ground, you'll first need to dig to unearth it.
 With a spade or flat-bladed shovel, carefully dig in the area of the suspected leak.
 Most lines are fairly shallow, but they may be as deep as eight inches.
 In some cases, they might be only two or three inches down.

 To repair the line, you'll need to cut away the damaged section.
 Many of the popular sprinkler kits use a flexible polyline.
 Take this to the home center to purchase the correct repair materials.
 You should be able to find a replacement line, along with brass or plastic adapters to connect the replacement to the existing line.
+(You'll need the proper tools and clamps to complete this task.
+Be sure to pick them up at your local supplier before beginning.)

+Be safe!
 Before digging, always call 811.
 This free utilities locating service will mark utility lines.